Philosophy Curriculum

 rights

-Human rights can be defined rights of individuals.
+Human rights can be defined as rights of individuals.
 They are freedoms we possess by virtue of being conceptual, volitional creatures.
 Because we engage in reasoning, we enjoy the ability to make choices to guide our lives.
 Since only individuals make choices, only individuals can devise a valid system that respects individual rights; no group has more rights than the individuals comprising it.

 The most basic right is that of property, beginning with one’s own body and life.
 Property rights are essential to functioning in the world as a conceptual being.
-They are also essential to an advanced civilization and the prosperity of a free market, for they enable people to have freedom of action and trade.
-Indeed, no one has the right to grant or take away property rights, only to respect and uphold them.
-Needless to say, our present society has quite a way to go before rights are fully respected.
+They are also essential to an advanced civilization and the prosperity of a free market system, for they honor people having freedom of action and trade.

 society